default-writer/c/README.md

 ## shell scripting documentation

-- all shell scripts located in ./bin folder
+### all shell scripts

+- are self-documented
-- all shell scripts from ./bin folders are self-documented
+- placed in ./bin folders
-- all shell scripts correctly detectes execution as user or root (sudo)
+- detects execution as user or root (sudo)
-- all shell scripts have required command-line options and optional [] parameters
+- runs with required and optional command-line parameters

 ## history